cambrianworks/gigrouter-examples/otel/python_receiver/README.md

 Note: For the default GigRouter install, this file is at: `/etc/gigrouter/k3s/manifests/otel-collector.yaml`

-* first add a new Exporter to your otel-collector.yaml:
+* first add a new Exporter to your otel-collector.yaml (indentation is important and must align with other exporters in section):
 ```bash
 exporters:
     otlphttp: